p4rkerw/qpcr_design/mm10_Dclk1-jx-L.md

 Template        402  ....................
 383
 ```

-5. Double check primers with refseq accession on NBCI primer blast
+5. Double check primers with refseq accession on NBCI primer blast.
+You cant use blat to search for these primers because they span a junction.
+In other words, these sequences are only present in cDNA (spliced mature mRNA).